atiqsamtia/change_app_package_name/README.md

 ## How to Use?

-Add Change App Package Name to your `pubspec.yaml` in `dev_dependencies:` section if your project migrate to null safety use this.
+Add Change App Package Name to your `pubspec.yaml` in `dev_dependencies:` section.
 ```yaml
 dev_dependencies:
   change_app_package_name: ^1.0.0
 ```

-Add  Change App Package Name to your `pubspec.yaml` in `dev_dependencies:` section if your project not migrate to null safety use this.
+Not migrated to null safety yet? use old version like this
 ```yaml
 dev_dependencies:
   change_app_package_name: ^0.1.3